 Waterproofing

-Most hiking boots in this review are waterproof, but are also available in non-waterproof versions too.
+Most hiking boots in this review are waterproof, but many styles are available in non-waterproof variations.
 The most popular waterproofing materials are Gore-Tex and eVent.
-Both of these membranes aim to prevent water droplets from entering, but allows for water vapor to escape.
+Both of these membranes aim to prevent water droplets from entering, but allow for water vapor to escape.
 As a result, your feet stay dry from the elements and sweat.

 Manufacturer-Specific Materials: Some manufacturers have their own line of materials.
 Though these might have fancy names, they are often still using the same or similar materials like EVA or PU.